Hunt family murders: Trial

 Clifford was arrested on the evening of 11 July, on suspicion of three counts of murder, but remained in hospital unable to be questioned because of his injuries.
 On 17 September 2024 he was charged with the murders of the women, appearing remotely at Westminster Magistrates' Court.
 He was also charged with the false imprisonment of Louise Hunt, and with two counts of possessing an offensive weapon.
 On 19 December 2024 Clifford appeared remotely at Cambridge Crown Court where he pleaded not guilty to the three counts of murder, as well as the charges of false imprisonment and of possessing an offensive weapon.
 He was also charged with one count of rape.
 Prosecutors said Clifford's actions were fuelled by the "violent misogyny promoted" by controversial social media personality Andrew Tate.

 On 22 January 2025, he changed his pleas to guilty for all three charges of murder, the charges of false imprisonment and of possessing an offensive weapon.
 He pleaded not-guilty to the charge of raping Louise Hunt, with his defence arguing that the forensic evidence of sexual contact can be explained by the couple having consensual sex on 23 June 2024.
 The prosecution said this theory was "untenable".
-Clifford was found guilty of the rape charge, and on 11 March he was sentenced to life imprisonment without parole.
+Clifford was found guilty of the rape charge, and on 11 March 2025 he was sentenced to life imprisonment without parole, a whole-life sentence.

 Despite Clifford not attending court for sentencing, Judge Joel Bennathan delivered sentencing remarks.
-He said that on the day of the murders, Carol Hunt had showed Clifford 'nothing but kindness' in the moments before he attacked her.

-Judge Bennathan stated that Louise Hunt had been 'as gentle as she could in ending her relationship' with Clifford, after his 'arrogance and anger proved too much for her to stand'.
-In regards to Hannah Hunt, Judge Bennathan said that she had 'done nothing to harm' Clifford, 'save supporting her little sister'.

-From the evidence that had been heard, Judge Bennathan described Clifford as a 'jealous man, soaked in self-pity; a man who holds women in utter contempt'.
-He remarked that letters Clifford had written to his family before the attacks were 'dripping with self-pity'.
+He said that Carol Hunt had shown Clifford "nothing but kindness" in the moments before he attacked her; that Louise Hunt had been "as gentle as she could" ending their relationship; and that Hannah Hunt had done nothing to Clifford "save supporting her little sister".
+For these reasons, and also referring to letters Clifford wrote before the attack, Bennathan described Clifford as "a jealous man, soaked in self-pity; a man who holds women in utter contempt".

-Judge Bennathan said that it had been difficult to hear of the 'devastation and heartbreak' that John and Amy Hunt and Alex Klein had recounted about their 'dreadful loss'.
-He described how John and Amy Hunt had shown 'gentle heroism' which Clifford could 'only dream [of]'.

-Judge Bennathan paid tribute to the 'astonishing dignity and courage' with which Carol, Louise, and Hannah's friends and family had conducted themselves throughout the trial.